 A retired medical investigator said the manner of death should be changed to “undetermined,” noting that Valiante’s shoes were found about a mile from where she was hit but she had no scratches on her feet, despite the rough terrain nearby.

-The suit, filed by attorney Paul R. D’Amato, alleges she was kidnapped and killed, but does not name any suspects.
-D’Amato says the suit will allow him to subpoena witnesses in an effort to get answers.
+Family attorney Paul D’Amato has filed suit alleging that she was kidnapped and killed, saying that will allow him to subpoena witnesses in an effort to get answers.

 D’Amato said the family was frustrated and angry after the medical examiner’s decision and seeking a meeting with the governor as well as considering a challenge in federal court.